Skip to main content

 • Confirm the custom field exists on the Account entity

-• Check that the CSV column contains valid data for the field type
+• Check that the CSV column contains valid data for the field type (see the supported-types table in Step 4)

 • Verify field mapping is correct in configuration